RozhakYurii/kafka-consumer/README.md

 To run this application you need to install zookeeper and kafka.

-#### Here is a link where you can read about installing ang configuring kafka and zookeeper on Windows OS you can read here:
+#### Here is a link where you can read about installing ang configuring kafka and zookeeper on Windows OS:
 > https://dzone.com/articles/running-apache-kafka-on-windows-os

 ### This application uses 2 topics on kafka server: